Welcome to LEEP

 Years of Research/Analysis

-For 30 years, NACOP has annually surveyed command LE staff about challenges they face.
-The need for more, better training has been a consistent theme.
+We depend on surveys and input from other national LE agencies and organizations regarding the challenges they face.
+The need for more, better training is a consistent theme.
 Even as agencies acknowledge the importance of tactical education, the number of agencies that actually make it available, let alone a priority, remains between 50-60%, leaving 40-50% of officers with no mandated or supported annual training in defensive techniques, force-on-force, defensive driving and more.

-Beyond simply reporting the realities of training deficiency, NACOP’s Board of Directors has charged the organization with taking action to change those numbers and, in so doing, protect both law enforcement and civilian lives.
+Beyond simply reporting the realities of training deficiency, the APHF Board of Directors has charged the organization with taking action to change those numbers and, in so doing, protect both law enforcement and civilian lives.

 World Class Trainers and Classes